 Dedicated to providing childcare from the moment the school bell chimes, to when you clock off, after school nannies can ensure that your child sticks to a routine, is safe and happy in their own home and has lots of fun.

 After school nannies are perfect if you prefer more personalised care and want your child to be taken care of in your home.
 They can also take the kids to and pick them up from their extra-curricular activities.

 There are some downsides when it comes to searching for a nanny, however.
 Trawling through the internet, interviewing and referencing candidates can be time-consuming.
 Alternatively, nanny agencies can help identify candidates but charge thousands in upfront fees.

 Koru Kids is an alternative which offers the best of both worlds!

-We make it easy to find an amazing nanny AND with no upfront fees.
-We recruit, vet, reference check and train people from all walks of life to become after school nannies.
+We make it easy to find an amazing nanny, with no upfront fees.
+Recruiting, vetting, reference checks and training is all taken care of—we welcome people from all walks of life to become after school nannies.
 We also manage all the admin, including contracts and your payroll.
 Plus, we can provide ongoing support and guidance to your nanny once you’re working together, so they only get better and better over time.